 sudo ufw allow sshif you connect remotely.
 Enabling the firewall without an SSH rule locks you out of your server.

-To allow PostgreSQL connections from a specific IP address (recommended for security):
+To allow PostgreSQL connections from a specific IP address (recommended):

 sudo ufw allow from 192.168.1.100 to any port 5432